open-source-tabletop/cadence-wargame-system/collections/_modules/devils-bluff.md

 ### Playing Devil's Bluff

-Devil's Bluff requires a battlefield around 2ft by 3ft, or something with a similar area.
-Each game of Devil's Bluff lasts for 4 rounds.
-Models in Devil's Bluff are referred to throughout as **characters** and player's armies are called **gangs**.
+Devil's Bluff requires a battlefield around 2ft by 3ft, or something with a similar area and each game lasts for 4 rounds.
+Models are referred to throughout as **characters** and player's armies are called **gangs**.

 Devil's Bluff is designed to be played as a campaign, featuring a series of interconnected games.
 It is suitable for 2 or more players.
 Each player will manage their gang, working towards their own unique goals, and attempting to stop any other gang rising to dominance.